SamuelEarl/samuelearl/src/routes/blog/iam/iam-sveltekit-firebase-auth/+page.svelte.md

 Identity &amp; Access Management (IAM) can be terrifying to implement in a web app.
 It doesn't matter how much I read about IAM, I feel like I am always missing something and I wonder if my apps have been properly secured.
 The basic concepts of IAM are not too difficult to wrap your mind around and implement, but when you start to consider the full suite of features that are necessary to get IAM working properly (e.g. confirmation emails, forgot password flows, multi-factor authentication), then IAM can become very daunting very quickly.
 Well, rather than agonize over the security of my web apps, I prefer to let a trusted company, with much more experience than me when it comes to web security, handle all of that for me.

-I like services like [Auth0](https://auth0.com/) because they provide a generous free version of their product so you can try it out without paying anything.
+I like services like [Firebase Auth](https://firebase.google.com/) because they provide a generous free version of their product so you can try it out without paying anything.
 Also, if you are creating a commercial app you can grow a little and generate some revenue before you have to pay for their service.
+I think Firebase Auth is easier to use than other popular services like Auth0.
+One of the biggest reasons for that is because there are tutorials for SvelteKit and Firebase Auth (see [SvelteKit Authentication Tutorial | Firebase Auth](https://www.youtube.com/watch?v=8NlUTFppJkU).
+Firebase also has a bunch of other integrations and extensions that you might want to use in your apps.

-This is how to implement IAM in a SvelteKit app with Auth0:
+This is how to implement IAM in a SvelteKit app with Firebase Auth:

 ## Create an Auth0 application